Heavy gunfire heard in Burkina barracks, gov't denies army takeover

-Heavy arms fire at the capital Ouagadougou's Sangoule Lamizana camp, which houses the army's general staff and a prison whose inmates include soldiers involved in a failed 2015 coup attempt, began at least as early as 5:00 a.m.
+Heavy gunfire at the capital Ouagadougou's Sangoule Lamizana camp, which houses a prison whose inmates include soldiers involved in a failed 2015 coup attempt, began at least as early as 5:00 a.m.
 (0500 GMT), a Reuters reporter said.

-The reporter later saw soldiers firing into the air in the camp, and the air base close to Ouagadougou airport.
+The reporter later saw soldiers firing into the air in the camp, and the air base close to Ouagadougou International Airport.
 A witness also reported gunfire at a military camp in Kaya, around 100 kms (62 miles) north of Ouagadougou.

 Burkina Faso's government confirmed gunfire at some military camps but denied reports on social media that the army had seized power.